Daniel-Mietchen/events/DSI-Presidential-Fellows-Orientation-August-2019.md

 # Title

-Sharing research all along the research cycle, both with humans and machines
+Open & FAIR practices for sharing research all along the research cycle, both with humans and machines

 # Abstract